Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/samples/Sample4QueryEntities.md

 # Query Entities

 This sample demonstrates how to query a table for entities.
-You will have needed to [create a table](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/tables/Azure.Data.Tables/samples/Sample1CreateDeleteTables.md) in the service in order to query entities from it.
+You will need to have previously [created a table](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/tables/Azure.Data.Tables/samples/Sample1CreateDeleteTables.md) in the service in order to query entities from it.
 To get started, you'll need access to either a Storage or Cosmos DB account.

 ## Create a `TableClient`